jscroot/jscroot.github.io/README.md

 ```
 [Download or Use JSCRoot Library from CDN](https://www.jsdelivr.com/package/gh/jscroot/lib)

-## WhatsAuth and GoCroot Integragion
+## WhatsAuth and GoCroot Integration

 For example to get user data using WhatsAuth Token
 ```js